jeffrpowell/jeffpowell.dev/README.md

 4. Open your modified link in your browser
 5. Click the `Allow` button

+ALTERNATIVELY

+Follow the instructions in `.env.example` to supply Wrangler with an API token from your account.
+This will make it so that you do not need to do the manual login step.

 ## 🔧 Development

 ### Working with Workers